meliton/Debian-Headless-Recipes/002 - Web Server/README.md

 # 002 - Web Server using Busybox's httpd
-Recipe to install web server with optional PHP and cgi support on bare metal or a virtual machine.<br>
+Recipe to install BusyBox httpd Web Server as a daemon with optional PHP and cgi support on bare metal or a virtual machine.<br>

-### Virtual machine settings
+### Prerequisites
-- At least 576 megs of RAM
-- 4 gig hard drive
-- Bridge-mode network interface card for live IP
+Follow the instructions for `001 - Debian GNU Core Headless Server` before continuing.<br>
+A static address is highly recommended.

 ### Objectives
 I. Install Minimum Vanilla Debian Buster<br>